-Dalit Woman Cook Fired for 'Wrongful Appointment' After Students Refused to Eat Her Food
+Dalit Woman Cook Fired for ‘Wrongful Appointment’ After Students Refused to Eat Her Food

 Soon after, authorities dismissed Devi on grounds that her appointment wasn’t cleared by higher authorities.
 They cited flouting of process norms as the reason; they had an upper-caste cook placed in the interim, before formally appointing another cook.

 Students have since resumed eating their meals with this temporary replacement.
 “We found during the inquiry that the principal of the college had failed to follow the norms in the appointment.
 After this, we canceled the appointment of the Dalit Bhojanmata unanimously,” R.C.
 Purohit, chief education officer (CEO) of Champawat district, told HT.
-The “norms” here purportedly refer to approval from the state’s deputy education officer (DEO).
+The “norms” here purportedly refer to approval from the state’s deputy education officer (DEO).“Now, the whole process will be again conducted and the Dalit bhojanmata can again apply,” the deputy education officer (DEO) said.

 The casteist nature of the incident is blatantly obvious.
 For one, the children and their parents complied with resuming meals from someone who was appointed as a temporary replacement to Devi.
 Moreover, institutional casteism has always employed process-related roadblocks to disguise prejudice on paper.